 Security is a major concern for sites of all shapes and sizes.
 According to the University of North Georgia, a cyberattack takes place approximately every 39 seconds, and 95% of successful attacks are able to gain access to information due to human error.

 At WP Engine we do a lot behind the scenes to ensure your site is safe and secure!

 Vulnerable Site Code

 Between WordPress core, plugins, and themes, there’s a lot of site code to keep track of.
 What happens when a vulnerability is discovered?
 How do you know if sites are affected and how do you update them?
 Easy.

-WP Engine does automatic WordPress updates.
+WP Engine handles automatic WordPress updates.
 We automatically update sites to the latest secure patched branch when WordPress releases them.
 WP Engine monitors shared and private vulnerability feeds to ensure the platform is hardened against new vulnerabilities.

 What if a plugin with vulnerable code is installed?
 That plugin might try to write files to the server, which may be vulnerable to attackers.
 If exploited, this could continue in a vicious cycle until your site completely unusable.
 Not with WP Engine.

 WP Engine limits disk write capabilities.
 That means only authorized users can write files to the server, limiting the extent of the damage.